Home maintenance requires a lot of time and effort. It often takes up a large portion of our bank balance.

-You want to be prepared and well equipped for anything and everything.
+You want to be prepared and well-equipped for anything and everything.
 The answer to whether you should stay home or not during a roof replacement entirely depends on you.
 There is no right or wrong answer here.
-Many homeowners choose to stay at home and keep a lookout on the process, while others will leave and go to a temporary location.
+Many homeowners choose to stay at home and keep a lookout for the process, while others will leave and go to a temporary location.
 Whatever the case may be, the preference is on you.

 If you do plan on staying at home, there are a few aspects that you should keep in mind.
 Here are some of them that can help reduce the discomfort from the noise and influx of the crew members.